onflow/flow/agendas/2025/sprint-kickoff/Flow-Sprint-Kickoff-01-24-2025.md

  * Successful Testnet upgrade, seeing 3x TPs increase after the programs cacheinvalidation fix
  * Latest Ledger repo update was merged and then ported to our PoP work, and PR submitted to Ledger
- * Axelar launced on Flow EVM finally
+ * Axelar cross-chain message (ITS) launced on Flow EVM finally.Still need Squid to launch to bridge tokens
  * bridge.flow.com operational (currently privately on VPN IP only until launch)
  * pyUSD lockers deployed on Solana and Ethereum, and USDF operational on Flow